gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 - Add a time estimation and the time spent with that merge request with [Time Tracking](../../../workflow/time_tracking.html#time-tracking)
 - [Resolve merge conflicts from the UI](#resolve-conflicts)
 - Enable [fast-forward merge requests](#fast-forward-merge-requests)
+- Enable [semi-linear history merge requests](#semi-linear-history-merge-requests) as another security layer to guarantee the pipeline is passing in the target branch

 With **[GitLab Enterprise Edition][ee]**, you can also: